 - Was the part new, used, or refurbished?
 You may have paid a significantly lower fee for a used or refurbished part, which could have contributed to its shortened life span.

-- Was the part made by your vehicle’s manufacturer (OEM) or did it come from a third party parts maker?
+- Was the part made by your vehicle’s manufacturer (OEM) or did it come from a third party parts maker(aftermarket)?

 - Is it possible the part was installed incorrectly?
 This raises other issues with regard to the quality of service for installation, which can have an enormous impact on the longevity of a replaced part.

 - Is the person who worked on your vehicle certified to perform the work they did?
-These may sound like “fighting words” but it’s a legitimate concern that you should address.
+These may sound like “fighting words” but it’s a legitimate question that you should address.

 Here’s something else you may not have considered that could leave the auto repair shop totally off the hook.

-- Sometimes, other related car parts can fail and damage a recently replaced part.
+- Sometimes, other related parts can fail and damage a recently replaced part.
 We see this a lot in front-end suspensions, where the performance of the interconnected mechanical workings are only as strong as their weakest link.
+Many repair shops will make you aware of this prior to completing the repair.
+They’ll advise that you replace the other parts as well.

 Your best bet to avoiding this kind of scenario in the future is to ask pertinent questions about the proposed work before any is done.
 It’s imperative that you understand what parts are being used.
 OEM parts usually cost a lot more than refurbished parts, but their quality is far greater.